-If you prefer, you may complete and return the Account Application, along with a check for a deposit of \$25 or more, made payable to the Texas College Savings Plan.
+If you prefer, you may complete and return the Enrollment Application, along with a check for a deposit of \$25 or more, made payable to the Texas College Savings Plan.
 No matter how you open your account, be sure to read the Plan Description and Savings Trust Agreement and other Plan documents carefully.
-It outlines the risks, fees and other expenses associated with investing in the Plan.
-If you have questions, call 800-445-GRAD (4723), option #3, between the hours of 8am and 6pm Central Time, Monday through Friday.
+Those documents outline the risks, fees and other expenses associated with investing in the Plan.
+If you have questions, call 800-445-GRAD (4723), option #3, between the hours of 8am and 6pm Central Time, Monday through Friday, excluding holidays.